mc3826/IGME-110-Repo/my-listicle.md

 # Yamaha
 ## VY2
 A really close second to KAITO.
-His voicebank quality is insane and momocashew, the pioneer that you are.
-I just really like the VY concept of having an actual blank canvas so every fan design is valid.
-However, I'm a **Roro** superfan, even if black haired **Yuuma** technically fits his sword design more.
-This is partially due to Manbo-P's art style, but whatever.
+His voicebank quality is insane and his voice is so smooth. momocashew, the pioneer that you are.
+Yamaha really blew it out of the park with both of the VYs.
+I also really like the VY concept of having an actual blank canvas so every fan design is valid.
+However, I'm a **Roro** superfan, even if that one black haired design fits his official sword design more.
+This is partially due to Manbo-P's art style, but there's so much badass **Roro** fanart.
 Go, my pink scene boy.
+We DO NOT talk about the A.I.VOICE nor **VY2**'s BORING snoozefest of a design.
+He got corporatized 💔 Give him back his hair dye.

 # Internet Co., Ltd.